 Environmental Art/ Hundertwasser

-This unit allows students to contextually analyse the line, pattern and colours in the work of Hundertwasser through teach lead workshops.
+This unit allows students to contextually analyse the line, pattern and colours of Hundertwasser’s artwork through teacher lead workshops.
 This extends their knowledge and understanding of how an artist works.

-Students revisit and strengthen painting techniques learned in year 7 and further their skills in mixing and applying watercolour to a composition of their own design inspired by the artist’s style.
+Students revisit and strengthen painting techniques learned in year 7.
+They will further their skills in mixing and applying watercolour and create a composition of their own design inspired by the artist’s style.

-Students learn, practice and master the basic drawing rules of portraiture in this unit by following step by step teacher lead drawing demonstrations covering eyes, nose and mouth techniques.
-Students also learn how to mix skin tone in paint and practice applying to their drawing.
+Students learn, practice and master the basic drawing rules of portraiture in this unit, by following step by step teacher lead drawing demonstrations.
+These will cover eyes, nose and mouth drawing techniques.
+Students also learn how to mix skin tone in paint and practice applying this to their drawing.

-Students are introduced to the work of Modigliani and are able to compare and contrast his style to the classic proportion rules they have learned.
-Students create their own stylised version of Modigliani portrait.
+Students are introduced to the work of Modigliani will compare and contrast his style to the classic proportion rules they have learned.
+Students will then create their own stylised version of Modigliani portrait.

 African Masks/Adinkra Symbols

 In this unit students gain an appreciation of the spiritual and cultural importance of masks.
-They consider the materials used as well as exploring the influences in style between them and Modigliani’s work.
-By extending the unit further into the Adinkra symbols students gain a wider breath of the traditional craftsmanship and a knowledge of how tradition printing takes place.
-By personally developing their own Adinkra style symbol students have the opportunity to work in card, paper mache, paint and gold leaf to create a 3D relief outcome.
+They consider the materials used as well as exploring the artistic influences.
+By extending the unit further into Adinkra symbols, students gain a wider understanding of the traditional craftsmanship and a knowledge of how traditional printing takes place.
+By personally developing their own Adinkra style symbol, students have the opportunity to work in card, paper mache, paint and gold leaf to create a 3D relief outcome.

-Our Graffiti Unit allows students revisits and consolidate key skills of drawing, pencil crayon blending and image and text.
+Our Graffiti Unit allows students to revisit and consolidate key skills of drawing, pencil crayon blending and image and text.
 By looking at highly contemporary artists students are drawn into debate about the rights and wrongs of graffiti.
 Workshop lessons are delivered to give students the tools to practice and master the right techniques in layering, blending and shadowing.
-This allows them to design and create their own colourful graffiti inspired piece possibly on the medium of cardboard.
+This allows them to design and create their own colourful graffiti inspired piece.

 By using Insects as the theme for this unit students are given the chance to test and extend their skills in observational pencil drawing.
 Studying the complex body structure of bugs allows students to design and develop their own unique insect.
 Drawing techniques are explored and challenged further by using a match stick and inks to develop mark making skills used in year 7.
-2D designed are realised in as students are given the chance to create their own insect in a 3D sculpture.
+2D insect designs are then created as a 3D sculpture.